Sbdk24/real-state-data-warehouse/README.md

 > [!NOTE]
 > It's better to use headers to simulate a web browser request and states which contains information about states and their
 > corresponding URLs on inmuebles24.com.
->

-  ### Part 2: Data Storage
-   - **psycopg2 Import:** This library enables connection and manipulation of PostgreSQL databases from Python.
-   - **Database Connection:** It establishes a connection to the specified database.
-   - **Database Cursor:** It creates a cursor to execute SQL queries.
-   - **Iteration over States:** It iterates over the list of states and executes SQL queries to calculate the median and mode of housing prices in each state.
-   - **Closing Connection:** Finally, it closes the connection to the database.

 ## DB Design: